SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 * `Program.cs` - Code added to read the `--server.urls` command line.
 * `Startup.cs` - Code added to the `ConfigureServices()` method to add a `NpgsqlConnection` or a `DbContext` to the service container.
 Additionally, code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry Postgres configuration values when pushed to Cloud Foundry.
 * `HomeController.cs` - Code added for injection of a `NpgsqlConnection` or `DbContext` into the Controller.
 These are used to obtain data from the database and then to display the data.
-* `PostgresData.cshtml` - The view used to display the Postres data values.
+* `PostgresData.cshtml` - The view used to display the Postgres data values.
 * `Models folder` - contains code to initialize the database and also the `DbContext` for PostgreEFCore sample.

 ## 2.2 Usage